kamilwrobel43/deep-learning-from-scratch/README.md

 # PyTorch Primitives from Scratch 🛠️

-This repository contains manual implementations of core Deep Learning layers (`BatchNorm`, `Dropout`) using PyTorch.
+This repository contains implementations of core Deep Learning layers (at this moment: `BatchNorm`, `Dropout`) using PyTorch.

 The primary goal of this project is **educational**: to deconstruct the "black box" of standard libraries and gain a better understanding of the underlying mathematics, tensor operations, and PyTorch's autograd engine.